-# Run the test runner (Jest) in a terminal: yarn test:unit # Start the component explorer on port 6006: yarn storybook # Run the frontend app proper on port 8080: yarn serve
+# Start the component explorer on port 6006: yarn storybook # Run the frontend app proper on port 5173: yarn dev

-Our three frontend app modalities: automated test (Jest), component development (Storybook), and the app itself.
+Our main frontend app modalities: component development (Storybook), and the application itself.

 Depending on what part of the app you’re working on, you may want to run one or more of these simultaneously.
 Since our current focus is creating a single UI component, we’ll stick with running Storybook.